Evansville IceMen: History

 On February 8, 2010, it was announced that the Muskegon Lumberjacks would move to Evansville, Indiana as the Evansville IceMen at the conclusion of the 2009–10 International Hockey League season, replacing the team with the same name, and played their home games at Swonder Ice Arena.
 The United States Hockey League would then award an expansion team to Muskegon taking on the name Muskegon Lumberjacks.

 On July 13, 2010, the International Hockey League merged with the Central Hockey League, retaining the name Central Hockey League.
 The merger had the Bloomington PrairieThunder, Dayton Gems, Evansville IceMen, Fort Wayne Komets and Quad City Mallards IHL franchises move to the Northern Conference of the CHL.

 In 2011, the IceMen moved their home games to the new Ford Center in Evansville, playing in the inaugural event for the arena.

-On May 17, 2012, the IceMen were formally were accepted into the ECHL, with membership to begin in the 2012–13 season.
+On May 17, 2012, the IceMen were formally accepted into the ECHL, with membership to begin in the 2012–13 season.
 On June 15, 2012, the IceMen announced an affiliation with the NHL's Columbus Blue Jackets and its primary AHL affiliate, the Springfield Falcons.
 Before the resumption of the new season on August 30, 2012, the Peoria Rivermen announced that the IceMen would be their ECHL farm club, cutting ties with the Alaska Aces.

 The IceMen announced on June 5, 2014, that they had hired Dwight Mullins as the new head coach and was joined by former IceMen player Josh Beaulieu as assistant coach.
 Prior to the 2014–15 season, the IceMen agreed to a new affiliation contract with the Ottawa Senators and their AHL affiliate, the Binghamton Senators, after losing their Blue Jackets affiliation.
-In January 2015, Mullins was replaced by Al Sims due to a poor start to the season (9-16-4).
+In January 2015, Mullins was replaced by Al Sims due to a poor start to the season (9–16–4).